What is card sorting?

 Card sorting with UserTesting

 We suggest asking users to record themselves using the UserTesting platform while they complete an online card sort using a third-party tool (OptimalSort).
-Users are asked to think out loud as they complete the card sort, so we can observe their behavior and listen to their feedback as they work on the activity.
+Participants are asked to think out loud as they complete the card sort, so we can observe their behavior and listen to their feedback as they work on the activity.